sgl-project/ome/python/ome/docs/V1beta1EngineSpec.md

 # V1beta1EngineSpec

-EngineSpec defines the configuration for the Engine component (can be used for both single-node and multi-node deployments)
+EngineSpec defines the configuration for the Engine component (can be used for both single-node and multi-node deployments) Provides a comprehensive specification for deploying model serving containers and pods.
+It allows for complete Kubernetes pod configuration including main containers, init containers, sidecars, volumes, and other pod-level settings.
+For distributed deployments, it supports leader-worker architecture configuration.

 ## Properties